Michael M. Scott: Run for Your Life (2014)

-Scott’s long term relationship with writer David Golden resulted in the spec thriller being picked up as a Netflix Original.
-Since 1983, Michael Scott has worked with a number of production and entertainment companies including Crown Media, Hallmark Channel, PBS, HBO, Netflix and more.
-Overall, Scott has over fifty credits as director and producer.
+Scott's long term relationship with writer David Golden resulted in the spec thriller being picked up as a Netflix Original.

+In 2021, the film won the Non-Theatrical Feature Cinematography award at the Canadian Society of Cinematographers Awards.

+Christmas Comes Twice (2020)

+In December 2020, Scott returned to the Hallmark Channel to direct the time-travel holiday film Christmas Comes Twice, starring Tamera Mowry and Michael Xavier, which premiered as part of the network's "Countdown to Christmas" programming.
+The following year he directed Gingerbread Miracle, another Hallmark Christmas-themed film starring Merritt Patterson and Jon Ecker.

+If I Run (2025)

+In 2025, Scott directed an adaptation of Terri Blackstock's 2016 book If I Run for Lifetime Network starring Kat Graham.

 Michael Scott vs CIA

-Scott’s father, Winston M. Scott, wrote a manuscript about his life titled, "It Came To Little" which was confiscated by James Jesus Angleton, the CIA's counter intelligence chief, shortly after Winston Scott’s death in 1971.
+Scott's father, Winston M. Scott, wrote a manuscript about his life titled, "It Came To Little" which was confiscated by James Jesus Angleton, the CIA's counter intelligence chief, shortly after Winston Scott's death in 1971.
 The manuscript became the object of a Freedom of Information Act (FOIA) request that was denied, resulting in a lawsuit filed by Michael Scott (Scott vs CIA).
 A settlement with the CIA was reached in 1996.
 Later, Jefferson Morley, a veteran Washington journalist, collaborated with Scott and wrote "Our Man in Mexico", a biography of Winston M. Scott and CIA's operations in Mexico during the Cold War.
+According to Morley and Scott, John R. Horton, Winston M. Scott's immediate successor in Mexico City, removed several cartons of his papers within hours of Scott's death, including surveillance tapes and photographs of Lee Harvey Oswald made during his visits to the Soviet and Cuban embassies in late September 1963.
+The University of Texas findings confirm that "a tape recording of the voice of Lee Harvey Oswald" and related photos were among the items seized.
+Michael Scott contends that the CIA's continuing refusal to release this Oswald material impeded subsequent investigations and lay at the core of his FOIA suit against the Agency.